 DMO Frozen Orb Wizard Skills and Runes

-Below, we explain how to choose and use your skills when playing DMO Frozen Orb Wizard in Diablo 3.
-Updated for patch 2.6.1 and Season 15.
+On this page, we explain how to choose and use your skills when playing DMO Frozen Orb Wizard in Diablo 3.
+Updated for patch 2.6.8 and Season 20.

 |Shock Pulse Piercing Orb Arcane Orb Frozen Orb 1 Explosive Blast Chain Reaction 2 Black Hole Spellsteal 3 Slow Time Stretch Time 4 Storm Armor Power of the Storm|